rpede/MobileProgramming24/_working_with_data/jokes.md

 ## Challenges

+Following challenges can be completed independent of each other.

+You are not required to complete them all, but you should at least read the text.
+However completing the challenges will make your app a lot more awesome 😎.

 ### Challenge 1 - Add some graphics

 Without some graphics the app will still look a bit boring.